Amazon EKS troubleshooting - Amazon EKS

 Unauthorized or access denied (kubectl)

-If you receive one of the following errors while running kubectl commands, then your kubectl is not configured properly for Amazon EKS or the IAM principal credentials that you're using don't map to a Kubernetes RBAC user with sufficient permissions in your Amazon EKS cluster.
+If you receive one of the following errors while running kubectl commands, then you don’t have kubectl configured properly for Amazon EKS or the credentials for the IAM principal (role or user) that you’re using don’t map to a Kubernetes username that has sufficient permissions to Kubernetes objects on your Amazon EKS cluster.

 • could not get token: AccessDenied: Access denied